yakun344/Will-sNote/operating-system/virtual-memory.md

 * Memory mapping associates (os) frames with (process) pages;
 * The OS has to maintain data on what gets mapped where;

+#### --> OS needs to remember
+* What frame goes with what process/page?
+* Special handling instructions for pages: read-only,shared, private,...